EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * PAD_3 = bstr containing opaque protected application data

-   Note that protected and signature in the plaintext are taken from the COSE_Sign1 object, and that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.
+   Note that 'protected' and 'signature' in the plaintext are taken from the COSE_Sign1 object, and that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.

 *  Format message_3 as the sequence of CBOR data items specified in {{asym-msg3-form}} and encode it to a byte string (see {{CBOR}}).
 CIPHERTEXT_3 is the COSE_Encrypt0 ciphertext.